Lev0n82/TestDriverMCP/README.md

 | Description | Elaborate description of target element including position and function | Past Execution |
 | Text | Exact text value clicked | Past Execution |

-This rich contextual understanding enables TestDriver to make intelligent decisions about element location and interaction.
+This rich contextual understanding enables GRACE to make intelligent decisions about element location and interaction.

 ## Selectorless Testing: A Deeper Examination

 The selectorless testing approach simplifies end-to-end testing by using natural language and AI vision.
 It eliminates the need for brittle selectors like CSS classes, IDs, or XPath expressions.
-Instead, TestDriver uses natural language prompts and AI-powered vision to interact with applications as a user would.
+Instead, GRACE uses natural language prompts and AI-powered vision to interact with applications as a user would.
 This makes tests more resilient to UI changes and reduces maintenance overhead significantly.

 The key insight is that selectorless testing focuses on what the user sees rather than how the UI is implemented.
 Tests remain resilient to changes like text updates, class renaming, or minor layout adjustments.
-By using natural language and AI vision, TestDriver simplifies both test creation and maintenance.
+By using natural language and AI vision, GRACE simplifies both test creation and maintenance.

 ### A Concrete Example

-Consider the following TestDriver test:
+Consider the following GRACE test:

 ```
 version: 6.0.0